opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.17.0.md

 ### Opensearch Anomaly Detection Dashboards

-* fix an issue that causes dataSourceId to not show in the URL on Overview landing page ([#828](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin/pull/828))
+* Fix an issue that causes dataSourceId to not show in the URL on Overview landing page ([#828](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin/pull/828))
 * Remove dataSourceFilter that breaks DataSourceView ([#837](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin/pull/837))